fkrestan/bloom_history_aggregator/README.md

-Blooming History Aggregator Service
+Bloom History Aggregator Service
 ===================================

-An aggregation REST API service for the Blooming History DDoS mitigation project which builds on idea described in [the original whitepaper][4].
-This service is a "middleman" storage between Bloom filter producer such as [Blooming History NEMEA plugin][1] and a Bloom filter user (e.g. DDoS mitigation SW/HW).
+An aggregation REST API service for the Bloom History DDoS mitigation project which builds on idea described in [the original whitepaper][4].
+This service is a "middleman" storage between Bloom filter producer such as [Bloom History NEMEA plugin][1] and a Bloom filter user (e.g. DDoS mitigation SW/HW).
 If you are unsure what this thing does, or why is it even needed, keep reading - We will try to explain everything.